Feedback Linearisation with State Constraints: State Augmentation: From Constrained to Unconstrained

 where $x(t)$ is the solution to IVP~\eqref{system's ODE} and $Z:=[\frac{1}{2}z_1^2,\dots,\frac{1}{2}z_r^2]^\top \in \R^r$.
 Note, if $Z(t)=0$ for some $t>0$, then $\phi(t,x(t))=0$, implying the state trajectory, $x(t)$, is on the boundary of the state constraint.

 The slack variable, $Z$, depends explicitly on the state of the system through Eq.~\eqref{equality constraint x} and thus implicitly depends on the input of the system.
-By computing the explicit expression that relates the system input to the slack variable, we may substitute the input variable for the slack variable, treating the slack variable as a pseudo-input variable of the transformed system.
+By computing the explicit expression that relates the system input to the slack variable, we may substitute the input variable for the slack variable, treating the derivative of the slack variable as a pseudo-input variable of the transformed system.
 Then, the transformed system will remain state-feasible for any value taken by the pseudo-input, since by the quadratic nature of the slack variable it follows from Eq.~\eqref{equality constraint x} that $\phi(t,x(t)) \ge 0$ for any $t \in [t_0,\infty)$.
+The slack variables $z_i$ for all $i \in \{1,\dots,r\}$ are augmented to form new state-space coordinates for the transformation system.
 In the work of~\cite{jacobson1969transformation}, the time derivatives of Eq.~\eqref{equality constraint x} were not analytically derived.
 Next, we extend this work by deriving an analytical expression for the time derivatives of Eq.~\eqref{equality constraint x} to obtain an expression that relates the slack variable to the system input.

 \begin{lem} Consider the IVP~\eqref{system's ODE} and a smooth function $\phi \in C^\infty([t_0, \infty) \times \R^n, \R^r)$.
 Suppose the relative degree (Definition~\ref{defn: relative deg}) of $\phi$ is $\rho \in \N^r $ and $z_k \in C^{\rho_k}([t_0,\infty),\R)$ for each $k \in \{1,\dots,r\}$.
-Then, for $k \in \{1,\dots,r\}$ we have that,
+Then, for $k \in \{1,\dots,r\}$ we have that, \ifNJDarticle